kspeer825/k8s-reverse-proxy/README.md

 #### Rate Limiting

-Rate limiting can be enabled in order to protect against DOS attaks, or to limit usage on upstream services.
+Rate limiting can be enabled in order to protect against DOS attacks, or to limit usage on upstream services.
 The open source [Rate Limiting](https://docs.konghq.com/hub/kong-inc/rate-limiting/) plugin can be configured based on requests per unit time (second, minute, hour, etc.).
-It can be applied to a specific endpoit or requester, and can aggregate requests by various fields.
+It can be applied to a specific endpoint or requester, and can aggregate requests by various fields.

-##### Confiugre:
+##### Configure:
 ```
 curl localhost:8001/plugins -d "name=rate-limiting" -d "config.minute=5" -d "config.policy=local"